JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 An example usecase would be to include the path to a destination page after authentication.

 For example, I have an invoices page that requires authentication.
-If I navigate to it directly, I'd want to return to the invoices page.
+If I navigate to it directly, I'd want to return to the invoices page after I sgin-in.

-To do so, we need to modify the application guard:
+To do so, we need to modify the global route guard:

 ```javascript
 router.beforeEach((to, from) => {